PoisotLab/ms_svd_networks/manuscript.md

-When looking at the relationship between entropy and the area under an extinction curve (as a proxy for resilience to extinction) we find differences depending on both the extinction mechanism as well as along which dimension the species removal occurred (fig @fig:resilience).
+When looking at the relationship between entropy and the area under an extinction curve (as a proxy for resilience to extinction) we find differences depending on both the extinction mechanism as well as along which dimension the species removal occurred (+@fig:resilience).
 As a whole we do not observe any obvious relationships between entropy and resilience, nor for different interaction types.
 We do however see differences in the resilience of networks depending on how the extinctions were simulated.
 Generally we see a higher